mrK-19/portfolio/README.md

 # Github
 This is mrK's Github.
-I'm an undergraduate student in Japan, majoring in computer science and engineering.
+I'm a graduate student in Japan, majoring in computer science and engineering.

 You can see my projects and skills in the link below. https://mrk-19.github.io/portfolio/